5 Causes Of Hyperspermia

 7. Underlying Medical or Endocrine Disorders

-• Hyperprolactinemia: An overproduction of prolactin (a hormone involved in reproductive health) may influence semen volume.
+Hyperprolactinemia: The elevated production of prolactin (a hormone that plays a role in reproductive health) has the potential to affect semen volume.

 8. Stress and Psychological Factors